 Notes: Some authors prefer writing A(r)B(r) = K with K=c2.
 In that case, the term c2 must be excluded from the Minkowski Metric, equation 1.
 However, in both cases, result is identical.
 On the other hand, in order to simplify equations, some Authors also replace c and G by 1.
-To avoid inconsistent expressions, we don't follow this rule in this webpage because a simple number, "1" in this case, doesn't have a dimensional quantity like c2 or G, [L2/T2] or [L3/MT2] respectively.
+To avoid inconsistent expressions, we do not follow this rule in this webpage because a simple number, "1" in this case, does not have a dimensional quantity like c2 or G, [L2/T2] or [L3/MT2] respectively.

 The Schwarzschild Metric

 To calculate the Schwarzschild Metric, we can start with the figure of the main text concerning a convex curvature of spacetime (fig. 1):